11 best travel companies for women-only tours for 2025

 Though tour-goers tend to be in the 45 to 75 age range, female travelers of all ages are welcome, and Women Traveling Together does not specifically identify itself as a senior travel provider.
 The company’s “We’re Not for Everyone” page on its website stresses how tour participants need to be nimble, flexible, have a sense of adventure, and be physically fit enough to keep up on foot and handle their own luggage.

-FOODIE VACATIONS: 9 Best Companies for Culinary Tours
+FOODIE VACATIONS: 9 best companies for culinary tours

 Groups tend to be about 20 women or less, and tours include all meals and activities on the itinerary, plus a Women Traveling Together tour leader, gratuities for local guides, and shared lodging with another solo traveler.
 Becoming a Women Traveling Together member provides access to member pricing for tours, an online directory of other members passionate about travel, and WTT’s member magazine.

-Quick Facts about Tours with Women Traveling Together
+Quick facts about tours with Women Traveling Together

 • Average guided tour group size: 10 to 22 women.

-• Price range: Moderate to Uupscale (from the high $2,000s to the mid $5,000s per person).
+• Price range: Moderate to upscale (from the high $2,000s to the mid $5,000s per person).

 • What’s included: Shared lodging with another solo traveler, all meals and activities on the itinerary, tour leader, and gratuities for local guides.